thacherT1D/webdevstuff/Datastores/Knex_Database_Migrations_in_Node_.desc.md

 1. What does the `knexfile.js` file do?
 Why is it important?
 1. Why is the `knex` CLI super handy for creating migration files?
 1. What is a database schema?
-1. Why do migration file names start wtih a UTC timestamp?
+1. Why do migration file names start with a UTC timestamp?
 1. Why is it important to use the `knex` CLI `rollback` function to undo a migration?
 1. Why does `knex` add an `exports.down` function to your migrations?